Early Childhood Educator (ECE) Salary

 Popular Skills for Early Childhood Educator (ECE)

-Early Childhood Educators report using a diverse set of skills on the job.
+Survey results suggest that Early Childhood Educators put a wide range of professional skills to use.
 Most notably, skills in Bilingual, Oral / Verbal Communication, Childhood Education, and Curriculum Planning are correlated to pay that is above average.
 Skills that pay less than market rate include Activities for Children and Curriculum Planning.
 Those proficient in Childhood Education are, more often than not, also skilled in Activities for Children.

 Pay by Experience Level for Early Childhood Educator (ECE)